 A Woman with Purpose: Jung Kwak

 Jung continues to pay it forward playing with the only harp ensemble in Korea, Harpyday, organizing concerts and events to highlight new talent.
 The ensemble also performs a yearly benefit called Sharing Love, which donates all proceeds to benefit the Hansarang Orphanage, a home for disabled children.

 As Jung Kwak continues to lead with purpose, she enters each day with the thought that there is nothing that is impossible in life.
-We took a moment to speak with this inspiring woman to hear about her beginnings, lessons she has learned along the way, and what inspires her.
+We took a moment to speak with this inspiring woman to hear about her beginnings, the lessons she has learned along the way, and what inspires her.

+A Woman with Purpose: Jung Kwak